Olives in Judaism: In Israelite and Jewish culture

+Olives are generally regarded as a symbol of peace or victory and wisdom.
 The olive tree is one of the most important trees in Judaism and Jewish culture.
 They symbolize Jewish connection to their historic homeland.
 Olives are a part of the Seven Species.
 They were part of the diet of the Ancient Israelites, and are still used in modern Israeli and Jewish cuisines.